 Please note that in the Diocese of Galway, Kilmacduagh and Kilfenora some advertised Pre-Marriage Courses are NOT acceptable.

 ACCORD Courses are acceptable, as are courses at Esker and Mount Argus.
-For Pre-Marriage Courses other than these, seek advice from Diarmuid or Daniel.
+For Pre-Marriage Courses other than these, seek advice from Fr.
+Diarmuid or Fr.
+Martin.

 - The priest will require documentary reassurance that both bride and groom are free to marry.